 I don’t think that a diameter of almost 47 mm should be considered too big for a professional divers watch.
 Grand Seiko’s other 600-meter-rated Professional Diver, the SBGH255 with caliber 9S85 hi-beat movement, sports the same diameter.
 But it leaves me a bit puzzled why exactly Grand Seiko chose the SLGA001 to present a new slimmer Spring Drive caliber.

 To keep the weight of such a large watch within the bounds of reason, Grand Seiko made the case in High-Intensity Titanium.
 This home-grown material is 40% lighter than steel and is more resistant to scratches.

-On top of the titanium casing, we find a “high-definition” sapphire crystal and a uni-directional rotating bezel with ceramic inlay.
-The case, crystal, and bezel are all designed for easy and safe disassembly for the maintenance that a professional diver demands.
+On top of the titanium casing, we find a “high-definition” sapphire crystal and a uni-directional high-intensity titanium rotating bezel.
+The case and crystal are designed for easy and safe disassembly for maintenance that a professional diver demands.

 Bracelet and clasp

 The bracelet, and certainly its finish, perfectly reflects the high-quality level of the SLGA001.
 But, although the three-fold clasp is fully up to the task, it can’t entirely convince me.
 Again, with a push-button release, secure lock, and extender, it’s perfectly functional.
 But I’m missing the extra mile which a clasp in this league deserves.

 Availability and price